kensixx/obsidian/Coding Interview University/Coding Interview University.md

 4. [x] Stream
 5. [ ] collect HackerRank or relevant coding questions, show examples
 6. [ ] add Spring Boot terminologies, Spring DI, autowiring - definitions
+7. [ ] add HashMap, Hashset, ArrayList, etc. and when to use those
 # Single Responsibility Principle
 - **There should be only one reason for a class to change.**
 ## Example